-In order to minimize risks associated with the customer's applications, adequate design and operating safeguards should be provided by the customer to minimize inherent or procedural hazards.
+In order to minimize risks associated with the customer's applications, adequate design and operating safeguards must be provided by the customer to minimize inherent or procedural hazards.

-TI assumes no liability for applications assistance, customer product design, software performance, or infringement of patents or services described herein.
-Nor does TI warrant or represent that any license, either express or implied, is granted under any patent right, copyright, mask work right, or other intellectual property right of TI covering or relating to any combination, machine, or process in which such semiconductor products or services might be or are used.
+TI assumes no liability for applications assistance or customer product design.
+TI does not warrant or represent that any license, either express or implied, is granted under any patent right, copyright, mask work right, or other intellectual property right of TI covering or relating to any combination, machine, or process in which such products or services might be or are used.
+TI's publication of information regarding any third party's products or services does not constitute TI's approval, license, warranty or endorsement thereof.